 Kendall v.
-Carriage Funeral Holdings, Inc., et al., Indiana Circuit Court, Jefferson County, Indiana, Case No. 39C01-0707-CT-386 (filed July 27, 2007); Lawson v.
-Carriage Funeral Holdings, Inc., Indiana Circuit Court, Jefferson County, Indiana, Case No. 39C01-0708-CT-429 (filed August 17, 2007); Wiley, et al. v.
-Carriage Funeral Holdings, Inc., et al., Indiana Circuit Court, Jefferson County, Indiana, Case No. 39C01-0706-CT-287 (filed June 6, 2007).
-In these individual actions, Plaintiffs allege improper handling of remains or improper burial practices by Vail-Holt Funeral Home in Madison, Indiana and/or Grandview Memorial Gardens, Inc. Carriage has denied these allegations because these burials all occurred before Carriage owned Grandview Cemetery and Vail-Holt Funeral Home.
+Carriage Funeral Holdings, Inc., et al., Indiana Circuit Court, Jefferson County, Indiana, Case No. 39C01-0707-CT-386 (filed July 27, 2007).
+In this individual action, Plaintiffs allege improper handling of remains and/or improper burial practices by Vail-Holt Funeral Home in Madison, Indiana and/or Grandview Memorial Gardens, Inc. Carriage has denied these allegations because these burials all occurred before Carriage owned Grandview Cemetery and Vail-Holt Funeral Home.
 Carriage has moved to dismiss Plaintiffs' claims with respect to the funeral home because, among other reasons, Carriage purchased only Vail-Holt's assets under an asset purchase agreement and did not assume its liabilities.
 Carriage has also moved to dismiss certain claims with respect to Grandview Cemetery because Plaintiffs released Grandview Cemetery from contractual liability pursuant to an exculpatory clause.
-On February 3, 2010, the Court entered an order relieving Carriage from any liability and dismissing all of Plaintiffs' claims against Carriage in the Lawson v.
+On May 3, 2010, the Court entered an order relieving Carriage from any liability and dismissing all of Plaintiffs' cemetery claims against Carriage in the Kendall v.
 Carriage Funeral Holdings, Inc. matter.
-The Court has not yet ruled on the remaining funeral home allegations against Carriage in the Kendall v.
-Carriage Funeral Holdings, Inc. matter.
-The Court has not yet ruled on Carriage's motion in the Wiley matter.
-The Company intends to defend these actions vigorously.
+The Court has not yet ruled on the remaining funeral home allegations against Carriage in the Kendall matter which are the subject of its motion.
+The Company intends to defend this action vigorously.
 Pending the Court's ruling, we are unable to evaluate the likelihood of an unfavorable outcome to the Company or to estimate the amount or range of any potential loss, if any, at this time.